skirexwastaken/NumScript/README.md

 > The language started as a joke back in middle of the 2024 and over time it grew into its current form featuring rich syntax.

+> You can try the language and see a bigger guide at numscript.xyz

 ## Key Features

 > Token-Based Syntax: All instructions are built using numeric token pairs (e.g., 13, 01)..